douglas444/birch/README.md

 ## Dataset file format

 Checkout the `IRIS.csv` file in the root of the project for more informations on the format of the dataset file.
-A detail to consider is that any carriage return (\r) or new line (\n) will be considered end of the line.

-## This project was tested following any known implementation of the algorithm?

-Yes.
+## More

 In order to test our implementation of BIRCH we compared it with Roberto Perdisci's implementation, called [jbirch](https://github.com/perdisci/jbirch).

 Important to notice that in the comparation we disabled jbirch's automatic rebuilding feature as it isn't supported by our implementation.